MongoPipe/mongopipe-core/README.md

 ## Why storing queries in DB?

 * **Runtime configurability**
-* Hardcoding avoided (code page long native queries)
+* Hardcoding avoided (no more one code page long native queries together with the code)
 * Pipelines are documents thus a structured format.
 * Avoid native queries with 'DB agnostic' libraries.

 # Use cases:
 * **Runtime changes**.
-Want to be able to change underlying queries/rules and avoid the use of an additional abstraction layer(e.g. query builder) that might limit the full potential of the database.<br>
+Want to be able to change underlying queries/rules and avoid the use of an abstraction layer(e.g. query builder) that might limit the full potential of the database.<br>
     E.g.: Configuring DB alerts/rules for a risk detection solution.
 * **Urgent** changes by DBAs/admins are needed without waiting for patches/releases containing changed queries. <br>
    Thus the system can adapt quickly and the admin/dba doing them would not need coding or devops skills.
 * **UI widgets data source customization**.
-An admin can easily customize a chart, a report or a widget data source by just editing the backing pipeline via a REST api.
+An admin can easily customize a chart, a report or a widget data source by just editing the backing pipeline via a REST api.<br>
-   <br>For example a combo box display a limit of 5 countries stored in the DB, may need to display 10 countries filtered on different conditions
+For example a combo box currently displaying a limit of 5 countries stored in the DB, may need to display 10 countries filtered on different conditions based on the client(multitenant app).
+By keeping the pipeline in the database, an admin user can easily change it to display 10 countries or the conditions.
-  based on the client(multitenant) id.
-Keeping a hardcoded query for each client would be too complex.

 # Getting started in 3 easy steps
 1. [Configuration](#1-configuration)